A4117 road: Terrain

 The pass over the southern slopes of Titterstone Clee Hill reaches an altitude of 381 m, making the A4117 Shropshire's highest A-road (the highest classified road is the B4368 at Anchor).
 Because of its situation and altitude, the A4117 is often affected by snow in winter.
 This upland part of the route is within the Shropshire Hills AONB.

 Two notable inclines are named – the stretch from Hopton Wafers to Doddington is Hopton Bank; whilst the road from Clee Hill Village down to Henley is named Angel Bank.
 Hopton Bank had Shropshire's last remaining emergency escape lane (a sand trap for vehicles unable to brake) towards its lower end in Hopton Wafers; this was however removed in 2014 having become obsolete.

 The road passes through common land between Doddington and Clee Hill Village, and as such has cattle grids across the road to keep the openly grazing sheep within the common.

 There is a public car park by the A4117 in Clee Hill Village, which affords a considerable view over the Teme valley below and further into the counties of Herefordshire and Worcestershire.
 At the car park is a toposcope and close by are public conveniences.

 The road also passes right through the centre of the small market town of Cleobury Mortimer, which is a linear settlement along the road.
 This stretch is often congested.

 Due to the hilly terrain and passing through the constrained streets through Cleobury Mortimer and Clee Hill Village, it is sometimes quicker (and more fuel efficient, especially for heavy goods vehicles) to take the A456 and A49 (i.e. via Woofferton) instead, if travelling between Bewdley and Ludlow; these two A roads are designated primary routes, whilst the A4117 is not.

 Bus service

 The 292 bus service (Ludlow-Bewdley-Kidderminster) operated by Diamond Bus, runs along the entire length of the road, providing regular public buses Monday to Saturday.

 Garages

 The modern route as of 2018 has three filling stations, at Mawley Oak (the B4202 junction), in Cleobury Mortimer, and at Foxwood near Doddington.
 Another opened in 2017 at the original junction with the former route of the A49 in Ludlow.

-As of 2021 a Sainsbury's supermarket and filling station is under construction at the junction with the A49.
+A Sainsbury's supermarket was constructed at the junction with the A49 in 2021 and originally an adjacent filling station was planned, but due to no interest from potential operators, as of 2024 there is a plan for a Costa Drive-thru instead.